mmehr1988/fuzzy-giggle/README.md

 For the frontend, this app uses [Apollo Client](https://www.apollographql.com/docs/react/) to interact with the backend and [React Bootstrap](https://react-bootstrap.netlify.app/) for the UI/UX.

+To view the final app deployed on Heroku, please click on the following [link](https://mighty-ravine-00424.herokuapp.com/).

 ## Technologies

 1. [Node.js](https://www.npmjs.com/package/inquirer) Packages